gatechain/gatechain-docs/en/README.md

 ## GateChain Advanced Docs ##

 - **Full Node and Local Testnet**：	Any one can build a full node and run his testnet.
 A full node has all the functions  GateChain has.
-Detailed installation visit [Install and Deploy](./gatechain-build.md)。
+Detailed installation visit [Install and Deploy](./gatechain-build.md).
    - **Join Testnet**： A full node can connect to public testnet (use the same version of testnet )<!--，Latest code[get](pending developing)here-->）to monitor and broadcast transaction and block update and other tasks in real time in the network.
 - **Command Line Interface**：	Besides wallets, we also provide client programs, which can interact with GateChain using command line.
 Many operations can be done to onchain account using a command line interface, including account management, transaction management, and asset management.
 In addition,simple inquiry to onchain data is also allowed using a command line interface, such as inquiry of account balance, and transaction details.
-More Details visit [Command Line Interface Reference](./gatechain-cli.md)。
+More Details visit [Command Line Interface Reference](./gatechain-cli.md).
-- **API**：GateChain node provides advanced API interface service, related API information visit [API List](./gatechain-rpc.md)。
+- **RPC API**：GateChain node provides advanced RPC API interface service, related API information visit [RPC API List](./gatechain-rpc.md).